Glow Worm Tunnel walking track

 Parking

-- The carpark is at the end of Glow Worm Tunnel Road, 1km south of the Glow Worm Tunnel.
+- The carpark is at the end of Glow Worm Tunnel Road, 1.5km from the Glow Worm Tunnel.
 Car spaces are limited during peak times.

 - You can also park at the Old Coach Road carpark and walk along the Pagoda walking track and connect with Glow Worm Tunnel walking track (4km return).